Achamoy/Achamoy.github.io/_posts/2021-03-29-A dog a woman a square.markdown

 tags: []
 categories: []
 comments: false
-description: "These small moments of feelings you can't really share."
+description: "These small moments of feelings you can't really... explain?"
 ---